fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 Is Being a Bestseller the Only Path to Success?

-Many self-published authors never hit a traditional bestseller list, yet they make full-time incomes from their books.
+No, not at all.
+Many self-published authors never hit a traditional bestseller list but still earn a full-time income from their books.

 Focus on What Matters Most